Flammability ASTM D635, ISO 3795

 The flammability test is used to determine the relative rate of burning of self-supporting plastics.
 This test is mainly used for quality control, production control and material comparisons.
 It cannot be used as a criterion for fire hazard.

-The various flammability tests are all similar in that they (1) orient a test sample either horizontally or vertically and place it in a test chamber; (2) apply a flame from a Bunsen Burner for a specified time; and (3) measure the time or distance that the flame propagates.
+The various flammability tests are all similar in that they (1) orient a test sample either horizontally or vertically and place it in the test chamber; (2) apply a flame from a Bunsen Burner for a specified time; and (3) measure the time or distance that the flame propagates.

 Specimen sizes for ASTM D635 are 125 mm long x 13 mm wide x the thickness to be rated.